Atreusion/SWN-Generators/README.md

 ![Oh god it's ugly](screenshot.PNG "Oh god it's ugly")

 This should be cross-platform, but I have yet to test it on anything other than Windows.
-I have included a standalone .exe, as the installation procedure as it stands leaves a lot to be desired as an end user.
+I have included a standalone .exe as a release, as the installation procedure as it stands leaves a lot to be desired as an end user.
 If you don't trust it, [do it yourself](https://pysimplegui.readthedocs.io/#creating-a-windows-exe-file).
 I don't blame you!

-## Installation
+## Prerequisites

 To install, you first need to install [Python 3.6+](https://www.python.org/downloads/).
 Download and install whichever version your computer needs.
 Linux users should have it pre-installed, but ```python3``` might not be up-to-date.